sdr-enthusiasts/docker-adsb-ultrafeeder/README.md

 If you have set `READSB_GAIN=autogain`, then the system will take signal strength measurements to determine the optimal gain.
 The AutoGain functionality is based on a (slightly) modified version of [Wiedehopf's AutoGain](https://github.com/wiedehopf/autogain).
 AutoGain will only work with `rtlsdr` style receivers.

+Note that AutoGain is not related to the SDR's AGC setting (controlled with the `READSB_RTLSDR_ENABLE_AGC` variable).
+We do not recommend enabling AGC for Ultrafeeder or any other ADS-B decoder.

 There are 2 distinct periods in which the container will attempt to figure out the gain:

 - The initial period of 2 hours, in which an adjustment is done every 5 minutes